CARA-ch/emed-service-guide/docs/transactions/auth.md

 Emergency access ("break-the-glass") is only possible for healthcare professionals and assistants.
 It is globally allowed or forbidden by the APPC document.

+### Representative

+!!! bug "Not implemented"

+    This is not supported yet because CARA's platform does not expose its representative directory.